islaytitans/alien/docs/src/GM/cotg1.md

 - Contains a separate science lab module that can be jettisoned in an emergency.
 The module is missing at the start of the adventure
 - All escape pods are missing
 - All vehicles are missing except for 2 ATVs
+- Environment
   - Cold : When PCs arrive interior is a deep freeze.
 If PCs open their suits before life support system they will become **FREEZING** and need to make **STAMINA** rolls against the cold once per turn
   - Dark : Until MU/TH/UR 2000 comes online the interior is lit only by weak emergency light (all zones count as dark)
   - Air : Until MU/TH/UR online, air scrubbers powered and cleaned the air is stale and high concentration of carbon dioxide.
 All **STAMINA** -2 until fixed.
   - Gravity : Artificial gravity still works
+  - Decompression : Outer hull has Armor Rating 6.
+Shots that miss target in an area with an exterior wall will cause explosive decompression (p73 CRB).
+Doors and vents to compartment are auto-closed and permanetly sealed after one round
+- Doors
+  - All doors can be opened at a push of a button unless otherwise stated
+  - Some doors can only be opened by MU/TH/UR or by using an encrypted key card carried by Wilson and Clayton.
+Can also be found in Science Lab 1, dropped by Ava

 ### Cronus Cryo Deck A